• Home

 Tracking real-time and continuous data with inappropriate graphs may distort the key findings or mislead the intended audience.

-This is where a Speedometer Chart (also known as Gauge Chart) comes in.
+This is where a Speedometer Chart (also known as a Gauge Chart) comes in.

 Table of Content: